Signing Git commits using GPG

 Setup GPG

-Run the following command to set pinentry-mac
+Run the following command to set pinentry-mac as pinentry-program in ~/.gnupg/gpg-agent.conf:

 $ echo "pinentry-program $(brew --prefix)/bin/pinentry-mac" >> ~/.gnupg/gpg-agent.conf |

-Add the following line to ~/.gnupg/gpg.conf
+Add the following line to ~/.gnupg/gpg.conf:

 use-agent |